SamKissee/sam-k-root/README.md

 ---

-Thank you for reviewing this project!
+Thank you for reviewing my project!
 Project created with Expo and Typescript.
-I have not used Expo in a long time, so apologies if some things are not 100% up to standard.
+I have not used Expo or Typescript in a long time, so apologies if some things are not 100% up to standard.

-## Get started
+## Get started from Expo Default

 1. Install dependencies